-For those who also love multilingual vocabulary lists or verb conjugations, I’ve updated the Romance and Germanic lists so they fit better on the screen.
-The Romance languages include French, Italian, Spanish and some Portuguese for the vocabulary part and only French, Italian and Spanish for the verbs.
-Germanic includes German, Dutch, Swedish, and some Danish and Afrikaans for the vocabulary sections, and German, Dutch and Swedish for the verb conjugations.
+For those who also love multilingual vocabulary lists or verb conjugations, I’m continuously updating the Romance and Germanic pages.
+The Romance languages include French, Italian, Spanish and Portuguese.
+Germanic includes German, Dutch, Swedish, some Danish, and a tiny bit of Afrikaans and Norwegian for the vocabulary sections, and German, Dutch and Swedish for the verb conjugations.
 Here are the index pages with links to each individual page:

-The MediaGlyphs Project Vocabulary List Generator allows you to select 2-3 languages and a theme for vocabulary to display the lists.
+The MediaGlyphs Project Vocabulary List Generator allows you to select 2-3 languages and a theme to display the multilingual vocabulary lists.
 It is updated by volunteers and some languages have much more content than others, but many languages are available.

 Linguee.fr allows you to search for a term or phrase in bilingual texts (French – English, English – French, English – German, English – Spanish or English – Portuguese) that have been translated by professionals.
 Many of them are official European Union texts.
 It is essentially an easier way to search the internet for a specific word, and it turns the texts into a comparative corpus.
 Linguistics nerd will love it!

 Poliglottus offers basic vocabulary of 1,300 words in English, Spanish, French, German and Italian and basic verb forms in English, Spanish, French, German, Italian, Portuguese and Sardinian – though only two languages can be compared at once and the lists are not labeled (no themes for vocabulary and no tenses for verbs).